 If you want to go back at night, you can only get in for free after the ticket booths close.

 There are some interesting houses you can visit in the village.
 I didn’t go to any of these because I had no ticket. 😉 Remember, I was there before 8AM. 🙂

 I found a cheap hostel just outside the ancient village – Xitang Hotel.
 It’s only a minute or two to the entrance.
-It is clean and though the staff can’t speak English, they have a very reliable translator app.
+It is clean and although the staff can’t speak English, they have a very reliable translator app.
 There are also shops and restaurants in the surrounding area.
 You can book it via Booking, or Expedia.

 Remember that while most hotels in China have free access to wifi, I recommend that youto access your social media accounts.
 And yes, there’s no Google here, too.
 If you have Gmail and other Google products, you have to have a VPN to access them.

 Buying train tickets at the train station anywhere in China can be confusing for those who don’t speak the language.
 What I always do is book via TRIP because it’s the most convenient, and they don’t really charge that much for a service fee.
-The money you’d spend going to the train station might be the same for the service fee.
+The money you’d spend going to the train station might be the same as the service fee.
 And you wasted no time joining the long queue there.
-However, on the day of your trip, make sure to be at the station at least an hour and a half.
+However, on the day of your trip, make sure to be at the station for at least an hour and a half.
 Go directly to the window booth where they issue the real tickets.
 You have to show the reservation number/s.
-Train attendants usually allow passengers to check-in between 20 minutes before the scheduled departure.
+Train attendants usually allow passengers to check in between 20 minutes before the scheduled departure.